 Although RAID can offer some protection against data loss due to disk failure, RAID is not a backup strategy.
 All critical data contained on any storage device should be routinely backed up to at least one other device, and a set of your backup data should be securely maintained at a separate physical location.

-EVO Nearline is an affordable storage solution specifically designed and built to act as a stage between the online storage and backup or archive.
+- EVO Nearline is an affordable storage solution specifically designed and built to act as a stage between the online storage and backup or archive.
+A recommended solution is to replicate your tier 1 EVO to a Nearline EVO, and then to replicate your Nearline EVO to an off-site/Amazon S3 tier.

-We also partner with StorageDNA to make the archive process simple, and we continually develop more backup/archive integration to both EVO and the ShareBrowser software (follow us on Twitter for news about these developments).
+- We also partner with StorageDNA (SDNA) to make the archive process simple, and we continually develop more backup/archive integration options for both EVO and the ShareBrowser software (follow us on Twitter for news about these developments).